 In that architecture, the On-board System is considered as two layers:

 Application Layer where application and services components communicate according to defined service interfaces.
 This includes the Device Services, which make the functionality of a device available at this layer, and are logically derived from the datasheet for that device.
 Also at this layer are Internetwork Transfer Services; protocols such as CCSDS File Delivery Protocol (CFDP) that allow communication across different subnetworks.
 MO Services may be part of the on-board application layer, as well as on the ground, and this is addressed in Section 4.
+Selected devices services can be exposed as on-board MO Services, such as Gyro Service, a Camera Service, a ACS/ADS service, etc. Also selected platform services can be on-board MO services, such as Power Management Service, File Management Service, etc.

 Subnetwork Layer where binary data flows between endpoints according to a stack of communications protocols across one or more subnetworks.
 The services exposed include both the standardized SOIS Communication Services, and also architecture-specific Management Services, which are logically derived from the parts of the System Model that specify how everything is connected together.
+On-board application layer services are instead the domain of MO Services.
+This means that corresponding on-board MO services can be driven from EDS.

 Not shown in this diagram is the SPACELINK interface to ground, as that is outside the scope of SOIS.
 This spacelink may be handled: